Suvidnya/Sell2/README.md

 <br/>
 <li>Searching products on the website by search keyword, category, and other factors.</li>
 <br/>
-<li>Updating the user information such as name, phone number, address, and others.</li>
+<li>Updating the user information such as name, phone number, email address, and others.</li>
 <br/>
 <li>Viewing user profile information.</li>
 <br/>